Tom-PIT/Connected.Docs/en/Sales/Documents/RetailIssuedInvoices.md

 ![Retail Issue Invoice Payment Screen](../Assets/RetailIssueInvoicePaymentScreen.png "Payment screen")

-The button opens a payment dialog where you can enter the payment amount and see the total, due and payment dates, and remaining amount.
+In the payment dialog you can see:

+- **Total cost** – Invoice gross amount and due date.
+- **Payment** – Amount being paid now and date of payment.
+- **Remaining amount** – Outstanding balance after the payment.

+You can register multiple payments over time.
+The system automatically updates the invoice status:

-- Multiple payments can be recorded.
+- **Unpaid** – No payments recorded.
-- Partial payments move the document to **Partially paid invoices**.
-- Once the full amount is paid, the document moves to **Fully paid invoices**.
+- **Partially paid** – Some payments recorded, but an outstanding amount remains.
+- **Fully paid** – Remaining amount is zero.

+> [!NOTE]
+> When an invoice is fully covered by recorded payments, it appears in the **Fully paid invoices** view.
+Partially paid documents appear under **Partially paid invoices**, and unpaid ones under **Unpaid invoices**.

 ## Stock handling